 Just as how our actions and choices affect the environment, the health of the environment influences our personal and social wellbeing.

 The benefits of sustainable communities go beyond the environment.
-Sustainable and thriving communities results in sustainable practices such as reduction of waste, greater energy efficiency, supporting local sustainable businesses, and preserving natural beauty and culture.
+Sustainable and thriving communities cultivates sustainable practices such as reduction of waste, greater energy efficiency, supporting local sustainable businesses, and preserving natural beauty and culture.